 \subsubsection{Weekly contrarian strategies}

-According to Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_weekly_6_6_contrarian_kr_kp200}, ranking measures related to short-term recovery are robust prediction factors for cross-sectional contrarian signals in weekly scales in the KOSPI 200.
-Performances for the recovery-based contrarian strategies are not only better in average return but also less volatile in standard deviation than that of the traditional mean-reversion strategy, weekly 0.073\% in average under volatility of 2.841\%.
+According to Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_weekly_6_6_contrarian_kr_kp200}, ranking measures based on short-term recovery are robust prediction factors for cross-sectional contrarian signals in weekly scales in KOSPI 200 component universe.
+The recovery-based contrarian strategies are not only more profitable in average return but also less volatile in standard deviation than the traditional mean-reversion strategy achieving weekly 0.073\% on average under the volatility of 2.842\%.
 The best performer is the recovery portfolio with weekly 0.146\%, two-times larger than the average return of the original contrarian strategy.
-Additionally, stronger consistency in the portfolio performance is guaranteed by much smaller standard deviation of 1.757\%, almost 40\%-decreased with respect to the volatility of the C strategy.
-The CR and the CMR strategies also obtain better weekly average returns of 0.086\% and 0.078\% with smaller standard deviations of 2.665\% and 2.865\%, respectively.
-Meanwhile, maximum drawdown-related ranking rules, such as the M, the CM and the RM selection rules, poorly predict directions of asset prices comparing with the benchmark measure.
+Additionally, stronger consistency in portfolio performance is guaranteed by much smaller standard deviation of 1.757\%, almost 40\%-decreased with respect to the volatility of the benchmark strategy.
+The CR strategy and the CMR strategy also obtain larger weekly average returns of 0.086\% and 0.078\% with reduced standard deviations of 2.665\% and 2.865\%, respectively.
+Moreover, kurtosis levels of these portfolios indicate that the portfolios are less exposed to extreme events.
+Meanwhile, maximum drawdown-related ranking rules such as the M, the CM, and the RM selection rules poorly predict directions of asset prices comparing with the benchmark measure.

-By using the R, the CR and the CMR criteria, persistent prediction on profitability is also found at the levels of each ranking basket.
+By adopting the R, the CR, and the CMR criteria, persistent profitability is also found at the levels of each ranking basket.
 First of all, loser groups in all the alternative contrarian portfolios perform as well as the loser group in cumulative return.
-Average returns for the long positions are in the range of 0.241\%--0.314\% and return fluctuations of the long positions are smaller than or comparable with that of the loser basket in the benchmark portfolio.
-In particular, the loser group in the recovery measure exhibits not only the best performance but also the lowest deviation measure among all the loser baskets.
-Contrary to the recovery loser baskets, winner baskets in the R, the CR and the CMR strategies are poorer in performance than the short baskets in the other strategies including the benchmark contrarian strategy.
-Underperformance from the winner basket in a contrarian long-short portfolio is beneficial to profitability of the entire portfolio.
+Average returns of the long positions are in the range of 0.241\%--0.314\%, and return fluctuations of the long positions are less volatile than or comparable with that of the long basket in the benchmark portfolio.
+In particular, the loser group in the recovery measure achieves not only the largest profit but also the lowest deviation measure among all the loser baskets.
+Contrary to the recovery loser baskets, winner baskets in the R, the CR, and the CMR strategies yield less lucrative performance than the short baskets in the other strategies including the benchmark contrarian strategy.
+The poorer returns from the winner baskets in the contrarian long-short portfolios are also beneficial to the profitability of the entire portfolio.